hackyeah-legumina/starter/README.md

 yarn docker:start
 ```

+Now you can access the site under the `https://app.localhost` location.

 ### Collaboration :handshake:
 We believe in the power of collaboration and teamwork.
 Join us in creating something great!
 Feel free to reach out if you have ideas, suggestions, or if you'd like to contribute.